 So, you’ll end up paying off your accounts in this order:

-The debt avalanche will help you pay less in interest will get you out of debt more quickly.
-You’ll also have the satisfaction of seeing the highest interest rates disappear.
+The debt avalanche will help you pay less in interest and will get you out of debt more quickly.
+You’ll also have the satisfaction of seeing the highest interest rates disappear first.

 That’s why the debt avalanche is our recommended method for paying off debt.